 Armored Princess Review: Part I

 I’ve been playing King’s Bounty: Armored Princess for almost sixteen hours now.
 For lots of games that would mean I’m approaching the ending, or perhaps I even surpassed the ending and cycled back to the beginning for another playthrough.
 Such is not the case with this game, I’ve only traveled to two and a half islands out of… I’m not sure.
 But judging by my incomplete map I’ve only covered a small percentage of the world.
 This is my primary motivation for taking a break and writing a partial review.
 It makes no sense to me if I wait another week or month to complete the entire game and then write a review summarizing all of the dozens of hours, at least those that I can recollect.
-Is it unfair to judge a game I have not yet finished? → Read the rest
+Is it unfair to judge a game I have not yet finished?
+Don’t worry.
+As I said before, this is a partial review.
+I plan to extend it as my progress continues.

 Review – World of Goo